AdobeDocs/experience-manager-64.en/help/assets/using/config-dynamic.md

 1. On the **Edit User Settings For dynamic-media-replication** page, expand the **Add Private Key from KeyStore file **area and add the following (see the images that follow):

-    * In the** New Alias** field, enter** **the name of an alias that you will later use in the replication configuration; for example, **replication**.
+    * In the **New Alias** field, enter **the name of an alias that you will later use in the replication configuration**; for example, **replication**.

     * Tap **KeyStore File**.
 Navigate to the KeyStore file provided to you by Adobe, select it, then tap **Open**.

-    * In the** KeyStore File Password** field, enter the KeyStore File password.
+    * In the **KeyStore File Password** field, enter the KeyStore File password.
 This is **not** the KeyStore password that you created in Step 5 but is the KeyStore File password Adobe provides in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a KeyStore File password.

     * In the **Private Key Password** field, enter the private key password (may be the same private key password provided in the previous step).
 Adobe provides the private key password in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a private key password.

-    * In the** Private Key Alias** field, enter the private key alias.
+    * In the **Private Key Alias** field, enter the private key alias.
 For example, `*companyname*-alias`.
 Adobe provides the private key alias in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a private key alias.

    ![](assets/edit_settings_fordynamic-media-replication2.png)